DEODE-NWP/.github/profile/README.md

 * The DEODE prototype which is the python framework around the NWP core of the model (Deode-Prototype)
 * The main NWP code to be used for the engine (IAL)
 * The HARMONIE-AROME version of the NWP code to be used for various investigations (Harmonie)
+* gl, a tool for file conversion and manipulation

 ## Access